Readability Formulas: seven reasons to avoid them and what to do instead

 Even though wave is a familiar word for far more readers than waive, most formulas give both sentences exactly the same score.

 Only the Dale-Chall Formula, which uses a word list, gives wave a better score than waive.
-The original Dale-Chall list had words that 80% of fourth-graders in American schools knew in 1948.
+The original Dale-Chall list had words that 80% of fourth-graders in American schools (9 to 10 years old) knew in 1948.
 Dale compiled a much large, revised list in 1984 – again words that 80% of fourth-graders knew.
 After Dale’s death, Jeanne Chall published the 1984 version in her 1995 book Readability Revisited: The New Dale-Chall Readability Formula – not long before her own death in 1999.
+The list reflects an era that had more agriculture than life today might include.
+For example, we may recognise the word bushel, but how many of us know how many gallons one contains without an Internet search?

 However, even the Dale-Chall formula doesn’t distinguish between different meanings of the same word.
 Enter in a software instruction isn’t the enter that made it onto the Dale-Chall list.
 Cookie for a website isn’t the same cookie that Dale’s fourth-graders said they knew.